Pen Pressure is natively supported. Here's what to do if it fails.

 To focus our resources on modern operating platforms, unfortunately we do not officially support Windows 7 issues any longer (sorry!).

-If you don't see pressure sensitivity on syncsketch.com ...
+If you don't experience pressure sensitivity on syncsketch.com:

-- If you are getting a pressure signal - contact firstname.lastname@example.org and let's figure out why syncsketch does not seem to work in your case.
-We may not know about your set up yet and we'd love to help you & figure this out.
+- If you are getting a pressure signal - contact firstname.lastname@example.org and let's figure out why SyncSketch does not seem to work in your case.
+We may not know about your set up yet and we'd love to work out a solution.

 The issues users have been running into are rooted both in the recently dropped browser plugin support as well as Windows specific API you can learn about in the next paragraph.
 Read on to find the workarounds and solutions right below.